ukaiser-boisestate/ukaiser-boisestate.github.io/index.md

 14. [Strong bandsum and dichromatic invariants]
 15. [Bands, tangles and linear skein equivalence]
 16. [Link homotopy in R^3 and S^3]
+17. [(with Li Banghe) On the reflection of immersions in Euclidean space]
+18. Verschlingungsabbildungen im Euklidischen Raum, PhD thesis University of Siegen, 1989
+19. [(with Li Banghe) Enumeration of immersions of m-manifolds in (2m-2)-manifolds]
+20. [Immersions in codimension 1 up to regular homotopy]

 ## ArXiv & MATH Reviews